napari/docs/docs/developers/contributing/hot_reload.md

 ## Hot reloading your plugin

 By default, hot reloading only applies to the napari core libraries (napari and napari-builtins).
-IF you're working on a plugin and want your changes. to reload as well, you'll need to explicitly include it when launching napari.
+If you're working on a plugin and want your changes to hot reload as well, you'll need to explicitly include your plugin when launching napari.

 ### Option 1: Command Line Flag
 Use the --dev_module flag to specify additional modules to reload: